liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 ![note](../../images/tip-pen-paper.png) **Note:** Our *Service Builder* code generation tool isn't like code generators that take away some of your ability to control your own code.
-With Service Builder, even the generated code is made free for you to customize as you see fit.
+With Service Builder, you can customize the generated code as you see fit.

 ---